eel-brah/CUB3D/README.md

 ### > [!NOTE]
 > Cam view requires you to be at least two blocks away from the wall to function.<br>
 > Due to differences in the MiniLibX implementation between Linux and macOS, the FPS counter and menu are disabled on macOS.
-Additionally, mouse look (left/right movement) is disabled by default on Linux.
+Additionally, mouse look (left/right movement) is disabled on Linux.

 ## 🗺️ Map Format
 A sample map file (`.cub`) contains texture paths and floor/ceiling colors followed by a **grid-based** layout: